rieseted/basic-python-android/README.md

  Navigate to the main.py directory in your console
- If you do not have a "buildozer.spec" file in this directory use this command to create one, (then modify it to suit you)
+ If you do not have a "buildozer.spec" file in this directory use this command to create one, then modify it to suit you.

 >> buildozer init